cs-MohamedAyman/Problem-Solving-Training/level-1/README.md

 ## [`Level 1`](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master/level-1/README.md)

-This level simply consists of 9 sheets, 4 sheets of them on Codeforces Online Judge, plus 4 sheets on HackerEarth Online Judge, and the last sheet on HackerRank Online Judge.
+This level simply consists of 11 sheets, 4 sheets of them on Codeforces Online Judge, plus 4 sheets on HackerEarth Online Judge, and the last 3 sheets on HackerRank Online Judge.

 ## `Prerequisites`